 Welcome to the Camping Helps page of our website.
 Looking for a good place to camp with your pack, troop or crew?
 Our Camping Chair John Brauer features a monthly place to camp.
-Feel free to contact him with ideas for other camps to feature!
+Feel free to contact him with ideas for other camps to feature and please let him know if any of these links change or break!

 September Camp: Trail Camp; I&M Canal